Product Recommendations in Bloomreach Engagement

 1328

-List of product recommendations templates in Bloomreach Engagement.
+List of product recommendation templates in Bloomreach Engagement.

 Types of Recommendations

-• Rule-based model - a family of methods based on some simple heuristics (e.g. pure statistical approaches).
+• Rule-based mode - A family of methods based on some simple heuristics (e.g., purely statistical approaches).
 This computation is very quick and the model is ready to be used immediately.

 • Recommendations based on their past events.

-Example: Recommending alternative products for a product being currently viewed on the product detail page.
+Example: Recommend alternative products for a product currently viewed on the product detail page.

 1. Catalogs

-• To drag the item_id label to the column which indicates a unique product id and matches the same id as defined in the events, e.g. view_item or purchase_item.
+• To drag the item_id label to the column that indicates a unique product ID and matches the same ID as defined in the events, e.g., view_item or purchase_item.

-• To index (mark as searchable) all of the columns which will be used in the recommendations catalog filter, e.g. active, category (note that you cannot change indexing after you import the catalog)
+• To index (mark as searchable) all of the columns that will be used in the recommendations catalog filter, e.g., active, category (note that you cannot change indexing after you import the catalog).

-• To set labels for columns image, URL, title, and price in order to see recommendations results in the single customer view and test tab of each recommender engine.
+• To set labels for columns image, URL, title, and price to see recommendations results in the single customer view and test tab of each recommender engine.

 Most recommendation engines require event tracking to understand and make use of customer behavior.